SwiftERM Hyper-personalisation for ecommerce email marketing

 Why omnichannel ecommerce is essential

-What is an omnichannel marketing strategy?
-Hubspot describes it as, “the ability to deliver a seamless and consistent experience across channels, while factoring in the different devices that consumers are using to interact with your business.”
+Hubspot describes it as, “the ability to deliver a seamless and consistent experience across channels while factoring in the different devices that consumers are using to interact with your business.”
 Convenience reigns supreme.
 It’s only recently that we’ve conflated the terms “promotion” with “marketing.”
 Back in the day, Promotion was just a subset.
-Marketers also worried about Product and Pricing and… Place.
+Marketers are also worried about Product Pricing and… Place.

 Place (or Distribution) is, “The process of making a product or service available for use or consumption by a consumer or business user, using direct means, or using indirect means with intermediaries.”
 Today, distribution — how and where you sell what you sell — is a marketing strategy all of its own.
 People can (and do) shop for products directly on Pinterest, without ever leaving their site to checkout.
 That’s omnichannel marketing.